 And it does.

-So, let’s write some integration testing code for the POST action.
-For the first test method, we are going to verify that our action returns a view with an appropriate error message when the model, sent from the Create
+To continue, we will write some integration testing code for the POST action.
+For the first test method, we will verify that our action returns a view with an appropriate error message when the model sent from the Create

 page, is invalid.
 And yes, in a previous article, we had test methods for the invalid model, but without an HTTP request.